SciLifeLab Data Repository Reviewing Guidelines

 The following item types can be uploaded to the SciLifeLab Data Repository:

-✓ Check if the uploaded item is labeled with the correct item type.
+✓ The uploaded item is labeled with the correct item type.

 Authors

 This is a mandatory field where the submitter can add the authors of the item.
 Every person that has been involved in the creation of the item should be added here; adding all of the authors makes the item more findable.
-If you are uploading on behalf of someone else, you can remove yourself as an author.
+When uploading on behalf of someone else, the submitter can remove themselves as an author.

 ✓ If only one author is listed, ask if the submitter wants to add additional authors.